Bryan-Shaloat-Be/Empire_movies-a/README.md

 ## Future improvements

-The proyect have some section to future implementations like the history, the use of roles in the application, a section to place all the seasons and movies of the series.
+The proyect have some section to future implementations to improve the proyect.

+- History Section
+- Roles on users in the application
+- Season and chapers section
-The creation of the section to play the movies and series that you want to see is also expected.
+- Section to play and wach the movies and series

-Possible changes to the navbar to improve the UI/UX and give a better user experience.
+- Improve UI/UX to give better user expirence

 ## Problems and Warnings